 To improve our environmental impact as a business, our sustainable, social, ethical, and moral responsibility starts to look at the reduction of waste from our customer orders.
 From looking at both the materials being used and the quality of application, you can be confident that we can provide products of your choice that will align with your own environmental social responsibility program.
 Our sustainability policies include ongoing recommendations for areas such as packaging, concentrates, and plastics - which all fall within our Intelligent Approach.

 We hold packaging data for all of our products, so are able to advise which products offer a lower impact.
 Most packaging is recyclable but for many businesses the waste is just treated as commercial waste and not recycled.
 For some of our products we are able to take back the packaging and return it to the manufacturer where its can be recycled and reused.

 Many chemicals we sell come in a super concentrate form and are then diluted on site.
 This reduces the packaging waste and the amount of water shipped around the country.
 One bottle of super concentrate can save nearly 10kg of plastic waste.

-A number of our clients are already looking at reducing the amount of plastic they buy.
+A number of our customers are already looking at reducing the amount of plastic they buy.
 This can be in the product and also the packaging of that product.
 A number of our paper products come in a cardboard outer, rather than shrink wrapping.
 We also offer a range of reduced plastic products, such as our PVA Hygiene range.
 Most plastic packaging can be recycled, but needs sorting and placing in the right waste stream.
 Some schools we supply have managed to reduce the amount of plastic sacks by having clearly labelled bins, which are then rinsed out and used without plastic sacks.